 Money laundering is a type of financial fraud, and it affects the global economy in a huge way.
-Criminals try to hide their illegal money from regulatory bodies, disguising their origin and convert the money into legal funds.
+Criminals try to hide their illegal money from regulatory bodies, disguising its origin and converting the money into legal funds.
 Every year, losses due to money laundering equal 2-5% of the global economy ($800 million – $3 trillion).
 Anti-Money laundering refers to the activities financial institutions perform to achieve compliance with legal regulations to actively monitor for reporting suspicious activities.

 History of Anti-Money Laundering Regulations